-This week on The Local Take in support of the WCLK Screening for Stanley Nelson's new documentary Tell Them We Are Rising I speak with two HBCU graduates with strong ties to Atlanta.
+On the November 11 edition of The Local Take in support of the Jazz 91.9 WCLK Screening for Stanley Nelson's new documentary Tell Them We Are Rising I speak with two HBCU graduates with strong ties to Atlanta.

 First I'm joined by former Judge Nina Hickson who graduated from Howard University.
 Nina speaks to the culture found at HBCU's and the opportunity for leadership roles.
 She speaks about her family tradition of attending historically Black colleges and universities at a time when often these were the only schools available for African Americans.
 Nina shares the differences she experienced between her undergraduate years at an HBCU and her time in law school at a Primary White Institution (PWI).